write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 - The Zoom meeting URL
 - The presentation title and description
 - The presenter(s) name, title, and bio
-- An image for the event (Alyssa has some on stock if you need)
+- A 1200 x 675 image for the event (Alyssa has some on stock if you need)

 On Meetup, create a new event.
 For the event description, use this template for the **East Coast Quorum**: